 ILScorp BlogThe latest and greatest info from ILScorp!

-Continuing Education deadlines are fast approaching for insurance agents in BC and Manitoba (May 31 is now less than two months away!), and Alberta’s requirements must be met by June 30 this year.
-And in Saskatchewan, your deadline varies based on your license renewal date.
+The Continuing Education deadline for insurance agents in BC and Manitoba is May 31, and Alberta’s requirements must be met by June 30 this year.
+In Saskatchewan, your deadline varies based on your license renewal date.